Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Introduction

 \section{Introduction}

+Phase coexistence states are widely observed in nature and have long been attracting much attention.
+For example, the interfaces separating the coexisting phases, called `phase interfaces' or `domain walls', play key roles in various fields of science, such as surface physics, soft matter physics, chemistry, and biology \cite{Landau1980,Doi2013,Atkins1998,Hyman2014}.
+Phase coexistence states also attracts a lot of attention from a viewpoint of engineering because the phase interfaces can possess exotic properties that are absent in the bulk, such as multiferroicity, superconductivity, and semiconductivity \cite{Salje2009}.
+For instance, there is a growing movement to realize next-generation devices utilizing such functional properties of phase interfaces \cite{Parkin2008,Catalan2012,Catalan2014,Sharma2022}.

+Recently, the use of quantum fluctuations has been proposed to control the phase interface at low temperatures, where thermal fluctuations are negligible, and the experiment has been conducted \cite{Kagawa2016}.
+However, it is a challenging task with current technology to observe the microscopic structure of the phase interface because the experiments are performed under extreme conditions.
+Therefore, it is important to theoretically analyze quantum systems that exhibit phase coexistence.

+However, phase coexistence states are particularly difficult to study theoretically because they are related to first-order phase transitions where the thermodynamic properties have particularly strong singularities.
+In fact, there has been no concrete method that can be systematically applied to phase coexistence states of general quantum systems for the following reason.

-The statistical ensemble is a fundamental concept in equilibrium statistical mechanics \cite{Gibbs1902,Landau1980,Toda1983}, and various types of ensembles have been devised \cite{Hetherington1987,Challa1988_PRL,Challa1988_PRA,Johal2003,Ray1991,Gerling1993,Tsallis1988,Beck2003,Cohen2004,Costeniuc2005,Costeniuc2006,Toral2006,Penrose1971,Ellis2000,Touchette2010,Yoneta2019}.
+In statistical mechanics, statistical ensembles play a fundamental role \cite{Gibbs1902,Landau1980,Toda1983,Callen1985}, and various types of ensembles have been devised \cite{Hetherington1987,Challa1988_PRL,Challa1988_PRA,Johal2003,Ray1991,Gerling1993,Tsallis1988,Beck2003,Cohen2004,Costeniuc2005,Costeniuc2006,Toral2006,Penrose1971,Ellis2000,Touchette2010,Yoneta2019}.
 The thermodynamic functions of the macroscopic systems with short-range interactions are independent of the ensemble used in the calculation \cite{Ruelle1999}.
-This fact is called the equivalence of ensembles.
+This fact is called the `equivalence of ensembles'.
 Therefore, to obtain thermodynamic functions of the macroscopic system, one can employ any ensemble.
-However, to investigate other properties, such as microscopic structures of the phase interfaces or thermodynamics of the systems with finite size effects, one must choose an appropriate ensemble.
+However, to investigate other properties, such as microscopic structures of the phase interfaces or thermodynamics of the systems with finite-size effects, one must choose an appropriate ensemble.